• Skip to primary navigation

 • 💭 Recipe backstory

-These easy peanut butter oatmeal cookies are crispy around the edges, sweet and chewy in the center!
-If there is a peanut butter lover in your home, I promise you, they will love these cookies!
+✔️ These easy peanut butter oatmeal cookies are crispy around the edges, sweet and chewy in the center!

 You know Dan is my official taste tester and has the most discerning pallet, right?
-When I pulled these out of the oven Dan mysteriously appeared, grabbed a handful of cookies and went back into his office.
+When I pulled these out of the oven, Dan mysteriously appeared, grabbed a handful of cookies, and returned to his office.

 Yep, they definitely passed the Dan taste test! 😄 Your whole family will love this recipe!